Super Bowl MVP Cooper Kupp gets contract extension from Rams

 THOUSAND OAKS, Calif.
 (AP) — Super Bowl MVP Cooper Kupp agreed to a three-year contract extension with the Los Angeles Rams on Wednesday after a spectacular season in which he led the NFL in every major receiving category.

-The Rams announced the deal just two days after signing Aaron Donald to a massive contract extension.
-Kupp’s new extension is worth $75 million, bringing his total deal to $110 million when adding the two years remaining on his first extension.
+The Rams announced the deal just two days after signing Aaron Donald to a massive extension.
+Kupp’s new extension is worth $75 million guaranteed, and it brings his total deal to $110 million through 2026 when adding the two years remaining on his first extension, which was signed in September 2020.

 Kupp had one of the greatest seasons in football history last year in his first pairing with new Rams quarterback Matthew Stafford.
-Kupp led the NFL with 145 receptions for 1,947 yards and 16 touchdowns for Los Angeles, earning The Associated Press’ Offensive Player of the Year award.
+Kupp led the NFL with 145 receptions for 1,947 yards and 16 touchdowns for Los Angeles, earning The Associated Press’ Offensive Player of the Year award as only the fourth player since the merger to lead the league in all three categories.

 Kupp’s catches and yards were both the second-highest totals in NFL history, albeit accomplished in a 17-game season.
 The first-time All-Pro racked up another 33 catches for 478 yards and four touchdowns in the postseason, capping the season with two TDs in the Super Bowl — including the eventual game-winning 1-yard TD catch with 1:25 to play.

+The 2017 third-round draft pick from Eastern Washington said Tuesday he wanted a deal that would allow the Rams to stay competitive.

-“I really want this to be a collaboration that we work on,” Kupp said Tuesday.
+“I really want this to be a collaboration that we work on,” Kupp said.
 “That’s my goal.
 Something that’s great for the team, something that’s great for me and my family as well.
 That place exists, and it’s just getting there.”

 More AP NFL: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL